Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 Terray Sylvester/Reuters

-Over the weekend, explosive eruptions at the Kilauea crater sent an ash cloud up to 10,000 feet into the sky late Saturday night, according to the U.S. Geological Survey.
+Late Saturday night, explosive eruptions at Kilauea's crater sent an ash cloud up to 10,000 feet into the sky, according to the U.S. Geological Survey.
 The explosions registered as the equivalent of a 5.0 magnitude earthquake, the agency says.

 Residents are also being warned of possible new evacuations, particularly in cases where lava flows threaten to cut off arterial roads.
 A lava flow crossed one of those roads, Highway 137, on Saturday.